 Dealing with enforcement agents

 Do not ignore enforcement agents (or bailiffs as they used to be called).
 The enforcement agent can actually help to resolve a situation which otherwise will inevitably get worse.
-The ultimate sanction for many debts such as council tax and unpaid criminal fines is a custodial sentence.
+Currently, the ultimate sanction for many debts such as council tax and unpaid criminal fines is a custodial sentence.

 This can be avoided by dealing with the enforcement agent who can, in many cases, help by setting up an arrangement to pay by agreed installments.
 However, in order to have an arrangement, the enforcement agent must secure the debt by taking control of goods.
 This does not mean goods will be removed immediately but it is a process whereby the enforcement agent takes legal control of the goods and, in most cases, leaves them in place while you make your payments.